 If someone created a restraining order against you, it’s crucial you hire an experienced restraining order attorney to fight on your behalf.
 While you’ll have to follow the stipulations of a temporary restraining order, you can fight against the final order that lasts more months at a time.

 Need representation for your restraining order?
-Call (386) 693-1637 now for a free consultation for your case!
+Call (386) 693-1637 now for an immediate consultation for your case!